Tazaf/ionicitude/README.md

 If you see a releaving `BUILD SUCCESSFULL` at the end of the process, congrats!
 Your app is building.

-## Known bugs
+## Known Android bugs

-Please, be advised that we've been confronted with some awkwards bugs on Android regarding the back button handling from within an AR View, and the user location tracking lifecycle.
+Please, be advised that I've been confronted, when using the Wikitude plugin, with some awkwards bugs on Android regarding the back button handling from within an AR View, and the user location tracking lifecycle.
 If you encouter them or any other bugs related to the Wikitude plugin, please go on the [Github Wikitude repo](http://github.com/Wikitude/wikitude-cordova-plugin/issues) or on the [Wikitude Developer Forum](http://www.wikitude.com/developer/developer-forum) (you'll need to register).

+**Having mostly developped with Ionic on Android, I don't know if these bugs also impact iOS builds.
+From the few tests that I've done, it's apparently not the case.**

 # Installing Ionicitude
 OK :ok_hand: !
-Now that we have successfully installed the cordova Wikitude plugin (right?), let's use it with Ionicitude.
-To install Ionicitude, you have two choices.
+Now that you have successfully installed the cordova Wikitude plugin (right?), it's time to use it with Ionicitude.
+To install it, you have two choices.

-## With `ionic add`
+## 1a.
+With `ionic add`

 From within your app's root directory, type: